zanoni-mbdyn/blendyn/README.md

 # mbdyn-blender
-Animation Addon that imports the output of free multibody analysis code MBDyn: see http://www.mbdyn.org/ for more details
+Animation Addon that imports the output of free multibody analysis code MBDyn: see http://www.mbdyn.org/ and http://www.blender.org/ for more details.

 # INSTALLATION
-Download the complete repository with the "Download .zip" option and install in Blender from File->User Preferences->Addons->Install from file..."
-A very simple example can be found in the test/ directory
+Download the complete repository with the "Download .zip" option and install in Blender from File->User Preferences->Addons->Install from file...".

+A very simple example can be found in the `test/` directory.

 # BASIC USAGE
 Once installed, the addon provides for additional panels in the Toolbar (in the